srdjan/react-multistep/README.md

 ```sh
 npm install react-multistep
 ```
-next, require/import it inside of your app:
+next, import it inside of your app:
 ```sh
 const MultiStep = import from ('react-multistep')
 ```